An Ayurvedic Guide to Breast Health

-- Avoid underwire bras.
 The wire of the underwire bra runs right along the bottom border of the breasts and the tail of the bra goes directly toward the armpit—exactly the path of those very important lymph nodes.
 Thus, simple logic tells us that underwire bras may not be beneficial for our breasts and the drainage of any toxins that have accumulated there.

-What is important to note is whether the mass or lump changes with the menstrual cycle or not.
-If you find that it disappears after the onset of your cycle and comes back again during the second half of your menstrual cycle and does not grow, then this is more consistent with fibrocystic changes.
+What is important to note is whether the mass or lump changes or not.
+For those with a menstrual cycle, if you find that it disappears after the onset of your cycle and comes back again during the second half of your cycle and does not grow, then this is more consistent with fibrocystic changes.

 As with all imbalances and disorders of the body, there is often a deeper energetic component to abnormalities in the breasts.
 We tend to hold very personal and deep hurts, regrets, and fears close to the heart.
 Many find that their breast changes are often manifestations on the gross, physical realm of these emotions stuck in the heart.

 If the lumps and bumps are determined to be benign, Ayurveda has some recommendations to support healthy breast tissue.
 Again, please always have a physician take a look when you find a new mass, especially if you are postmenopausal or if you are premenopausal with a mass that has been present throughout a cycle or two.
 These are by no means recommendations to take place of an adequate examination.

-- Ushna and lepas (heat and pastes).
+Ushna and lepas (heat and pastes).
 Heat will melt kapha so that it can flow out once the channel is dilated.
 Heat also remedies vata channel constriction and blockage.
 Make a paste of punarnava powder and let it dry on the breasts, while also applying heat with a warm cloth.

-- Castor oil.
-Castor oil is penetrating and heating.
+Castor oil.
+Castor Oil is penetrating and heating.
 Apply it in the morning and at night, or try massaging your breasts with castor oil followed by warmth from a hot water bottle or heating pad.

 - Women’s Support.
 Recall that our menstrual cycles and breasts are both by-products of the same tissue, so herbs that support the menstrual cycle generally support breast health as well.
 Women’s Support is a well-rounded product to help maintain balance of your menstrual cycle.
 It contains nourishing herbs like shatavari and vidari, as well as cleansing herbs like punarnava, coriander, fennel, and aloe.

 - Kapha Digest.
 Taking one to two tablets of Kapha Digest before your meals will help break up kapha stagnation in the tissues and especially lymph channels.
-You can also take a half teaspoon (or cut it down to a quarter teaspoon if you find the herbs too heating) of Trikatu powder, which is the powered form of Kapha Digest.
+You can also take a half teaspoon (or cut it down to a quarter teaspoon if you find the herbs too heating) of Trikatu powder, which is the powdered form of Kapha Digest.